ASSOCIATE PROFESSOR DR. JAMES H. PATTERSON,

 In 1994, he founded the Clark Atlanta University Jazz Under the Stars.

-He is the co-director of the African American Jazz Caucus, HBCU All Star Big Band 2002-Present; People to People Tour of Egypt; served on the advisory board of the Southern Music Conference; Member of the Motown Band, Duke Pearson's Big Band, and performed with Lionel Hampton, Dizzy Gillespie and Cab Calloway Orchestras; Auditioned as the Assistant Conductor for the Atlanta Symphony Orchestra; Performer with the Atlanta Pops Orchestra and Band of Atlanta; Served as Music Director, Arranger and Conductor for the Trumpet Awards-Turner Broadcasting (CNN); First and Second Annual North CarolinaCentral African American Jazz Research Institute (NAJRI) HBCU Jazz Conference/ Festival, North Carolina Central University Durham, North Carolina-Presenter and Panelist; Performer-Director, Annual International Association for Jazz Education Conferences; Directed HBCU's All Star Big Band in the University of Notre Dame Annual Collegiate Jazz Festival; Created the Annual Duke Pearson Summer Jazz Camp at Clark Atlanta University; Founder of the Fletcher Henderson/ Wayman Carver Jazz Festival at Clark Atlanta University; Organizer of the Biannual concerts presented by the Clark Atlanta University Jazz Orchestra, Jazztet, and Woodwind department; in 1974, initiated the Adjunct Instrumental Program for the Department of Music; Presented honorary degrees to Lionel Hampton, Wynton Marsalis and Quincy Jones; Served as guest conductor for the Atlanta University Center-wide Orchestra.
+He is the co-director of the African American Jazz Caucus, HBCU All Star Big Band 2002-Present; People to People Tour of Egypt; toured South Africa with a jazz quartet; served on the advisory board of the Southern Music Conference; Member of the Motown Band, Duke Pearson's Big Band, and performed with Lionel Hampton, Dizzy Gillespie and Cab Calloway Orchestras; Auditioned as the Assistant Conductor for the Atlanta Symphony Orchestra; Performer with the Atlanta Pops Orchestra and Band of Atlanta; Served as Music Director, Arranger and Conductor for the Trumpet Awards-Turner Broadcasting (CNN); First and Second Annual North CarolinaCentral African American Jazz Research Institute (NAJRI) HBCU Jazz Conference/ Festival, North Carolina Central University Durham, North Carolina-Presenter and Panelist; Performer-Director, Annual International Association for Jazz Education Conferences; Directed HBCU's All Star Big Band in the University of Notre Dame Annual Collegiate Jazz Festival; Created the Annual Duke Pearson Summer Jazz Camp; Founder of the Fletcher Henderson/Wayman Carver Jazz Festival at Clark Atlanta University; Organizer of the Biannual concerts presented by the Clark Atlanta University Jazz Orchestra, Jazztet, and Woodwind department; in 1974, initiated the Adjunct Instrumental Program for the Department of Music; Presented honorary degrees to Duke Ellington, Dizzy Gillespie, Lionel Hampton, Wynton Marsalis, Quincy Jones and Congressman John Conyers, Jr.; served as guest conductor for the Atlanta University Center-wide Orchestra.

 Associate Professor Dr. James Patterson received invitations by Congressman John Conyers, Jr. to participate (over the past six years) in the Congressional Black Caucus as Panelist, Moderator, and Conference Participant.
-Board Member of the Tuskegee Airmen, Atlanta, Georgia.
+Board Member and 2020 Chairman of the Scholarship Committee of the Tuskegee Airmen, Atlanta, Georgia.
 Vice President Atlanta Federation of Musicians Union local 148-462–of the American Federation of Musicians.
 Lifetime voting member of the National Academy of Recording Arts and Sciences (Grammy Awards); Delegate to the Atlanta-North Georgia labor Council; Member A. Philip Randolph Institute and Founder and C.E.O.
 The James Hardy Patterson Foundation, Inc.

 "A Culture Is a Horrible Possession to lose."